 A company won’t make additional money directly if its stock price goes up on the secondary market, and it also won’t lose money if it goes down.
 With that in mind, does a company even care about its stock price?
 After all, it already made its money by selling the shares on the primary market during the IPO.

 This is a common question asked by those new to the investing world and has a straightforward answer — yes, companies care a lot about their stock prices.
-Here are five reasons why.
+Here are the five main reasons why.

 Reason 1: Compensation